Lord Ashcroft Gallery

 The VCs and GCs featured in the gallery are arranged using seven different human qualities – leadership, sacrifice, aggression, skill, initiative, endurance, and boldness – encouraging visitors to examine an individual’s reaction to the difficult decisions behind their feat of bravery.
 The gallery aims to intrigue, inspire and amaze by re-telling forgotten stories of bravery that show how, when faced with extreme situations, some people can do the most extraordinary things.

-Diane Lees, the Director-General of the IWM, said: ‘The Imperial War Museum is delighted to be opening this new gallery which will ensure Lord Ashcroft’s remarkable collection of VCs has a public home.
+At the time of the gallery’s opening, Diane Lees, the Director-General of the IWM, said: ‘The Imperial War Museum is delighted to be opening this new gallery which will ensure Lord Ashcroft’s remarkable collection of VCs has a public home.
 Our mission is to enrich people’s understanding of war and its impact on ordinary people, so we are very grateful to Lord Ashcroft for enabling us to share the stories of some extraordinary heroes through these medals.’

 Lord Ashcroft, an international businessman, philanthropist, author and pollster, said: ‘My fascination with bravery, and in particular the Victoria Cross, goes back to my childhood, so I’m thrilled to make possible a new gallery at the Imperial War Museum which will help audiences of all ages discover some of the most gallant actions in history.
 The museum’s reputation for helping people understand the experience of modern conflicts is unrivalled, and I’m confident that members of the public will be inspired and motivated by the exceptional courage of the ordinary men, women and children featured in the outstanding exhibition.’